hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storeserv.md

 ### Unregister a 3PAR StoreServ {#unregister-storeserv}

-**Note**: Before you unregister the StoreServ, you need to unregister the CPG and remove the backend etc. Once the 3PAR is unregistered, neither the CPGs nor the volume that are present, are accessible from the array.
+**Note**: Before you unregister the StoreServ, you need to unregister the CPG and remove the backend.
+Once the 3PAR is unregistered, neither the CPGs nor the volumes from these CPGs are accessible from the cloud.

 Use this option to unregister a StoreServ.